 Making packed lunches for you or the whole family can not only help cut down the amount of waste you create, but it is often much healthier and cheaper than buying food on the go.

 Sporks, chopsticks or just normal knives and forks - there are lots of different reusable cutlery choices to choose from.
 If you're planning on eating on the go, make sure you have a set ready to pop in your bag or pocket.

 Straws suck!
 Remind restaurants and bars that you don’t want them in your drink when you place your order.
 There are plenty of reusable versions available made of metal, silicon, bamboo, hard plastic or even glass, for you to slip into your bag before heading out.

-The UK uses 58.8 million face masks every day and only 10 per cent are reused.
-Sadly, they are often discarded on our streets, and in our parks and green spaces.
-Reusable masks will save money in the long run and are much better for the environment.
+While not as prevalent as they once were, the billions of disposable face masks used during the COVID-19 pandemic continue to create plastic pollution.
+Reusable masks save money in the long run and are much better for the environment.
 Plus, you can get almost any colour and design, and you can even make your own.

 Remember your reusables at home